lucafilippodangelo/SS_CA3_BitcoinBlockchainViewer/README.md

                 2. Event Handling: listens (in infinite loop until cancellation token) for new Bitcoin events (transactions and blocks) from the backend and updates the state accordingly.
                 3. Tabs: Uses react-bootstrap Tabs to switch between "Blocks" and "Transactions" views.
                 4. Components: Renders BitcoinEvents, BlockDisplay, and TransactionDisplay components.
                 5. Interaction with back end: “BitcoinEvents.js” component connects to the backend's SignalR hub at https://localhost:7057/bitcoinHub (static in CA3 delivery) to receive real-time updates on Bitcoin transactions and blocks.
 When events are received the latest block or transaction state gets updated.
 Then data is parsed and minimally massaged prior UI rendering!
-Yes super mega cool!!!

 2. **Code**
     - Summaries and logic description in code(key classes):